 RN Program Application Requirements

-Before applying to the program, students are required to attend an Open House on the Nursing and Allied Health Campus in Dardenne Prairie (1 Academy Place, Dardenne Prairie, MO 63368) Call 636-922-8241 to pre-register or visit RN Information Sessions.
+Before applying to the program, students are encouraged to attend an Open House on the Nursing and Allied Health Campus in Dardenne Prairie (1 Academy Place, Dardenne Prairie, MO 63368) Call 636-922-8241 to pre-register or visit NAH Open House.

 The demanding curriculum of the ADN program prepares graduates for the national licensing examination (NCLEX) and to perform safe nursing care in clinical situations; therefore, admission is selective.

 To complete the A.D.N. application, students must meet with a Career-Technical Counselor upon completion of the admission requirements listed below.
 To make an appointment with a Career-Technical Counselor, visit www.stchas.edu/appointment.